 They may not pay great, but they result in some nice-looking clips.
 I used to get $50-$75 writing some of these.

 But they can help you get an editor’s ear to pitch those big, fat features you’re hot to write.

-Here are ten easy, entry-level writing gigs.
+Here are ten easy freelance writing jobs for beginners.